MicrosoftDocs/power-platform/power-platform/guidance/coe/modify-components.md

    ![Select add existing in the top menu](media/coe-extension-5.png "Select add existing in the top menu")

-1. Select **Automation > Cloud flow**.
+1. Select **Automation** > **Cloud flow**.
 1. Select or search for the flow you want to customize.
 1. Select the flow in your solution and use the **Edit** button to start customizing the flow.

 > [!NOTE]
-> Creating a copy of a canvas application to extend and customize the app means you will no longer receive updates for this app during an upgrade.
+> Creating a copy of a canvas app to extend and customize the app means you'll no longer receive updates for this app during an upgrade.

 ### Working with model-driven applications and extending Dataverse tables